 - Baked, not fried

-- CRUNCHY PRETZELS: Our Pretzel Snaps offer all the rich, hearty flavor of traditional pretzels in a crunchy, checkerboard shape
+- Crunchy pretzels: Snyder’s of hanover pretzel snaps offer the rich, hearty flavor of traditional pretzels in a fun checkerboard shape

 - One 40 ounce tub of Happy Belly Mini Twist Pretzels